 7. What type of inspection report do you provide and how long will it take to receive the report?

-We have seen numerous different Home Inspection report software and truly believe that a narrative-style report is the only way to go.
-Our easy to read and understand narrative reports are customized for each property.
-A typical inspection report takes 2-4 hours to complete.
-Our reports are completed no later than the day following inspection.
+We have seen numerous different types of Home Inspection reports and software.
+We truly believe that a narrative-style report provides our clients with the best product.
+Our easy to read and understand narrative reports are customized for each property and help differentiate repair concerns versus improvement recommendations.
+A typical inspection report takes 2-4 hours to complete in our office.
+Our reports are completed and provided to the client no later than the day following inspection.